SoftwareAG/oee-simulators/event-based-simulators/extras/README.md

 # Generic scripts information
 This scripts folder contains:
-- The **ExportProfileData.py** which is used to export measurements or alarms data from devices.
+- The [Export Script](./ExportOrImportProfileData.py) can be used to export a json file for any managed object.
+This json file can then be used for the import.
-- The **Environment.py** which is used to set up environment parameters.
+- The [Environment File](./Environment.py) is used to set up environment parameters.
+- The [Import Script](./ImportData.py) can be used to import alarms and measurements into cumulocity.

 ## Setup environment parameters:
 Input necessary configuration in **Environment.py** file\